vertcitron/backend-engineer-test/README.md

 # Rules

-1. Overlapping months of experience with the same skill(s) should not be counted twice, see [months-overlap.png](./assets/months-overlap.png)
+1. Overlapping months of experience with the same skill(s) should not be counted twice, see [assets/months-overlap.png](./assets/months-overlap.png)
 2. All professional experiences `startDate` and `endDate` values will be on the first day of the month.
+3. You script will be executed like this : `node exercise.js`
+4. We're using node 8.4 for the execution